pryre/Pico-Go/README.md

+#  FEEL FREE TO MAKE PULL REQUESTS TO IMPORVE THIS PROJECT.

 #  Pico-Go VS Code Extension

 Pico-Go provides code auto-completion and allows  you to communicate with your Raspberry Pi Pico board using the built-in REPL console.
 Run a single file on your board, sync your entire project or directly type and execute commands.